Owen Family House and Cemetery

-Owen Family House and Cemetery was a historic home located near McDaniels, Sampson County, North Carolina.
-The original house was built about 1800, and was a one-room log dwelling sheathed in weatherboard.
+The Owen Family House and Cemetery was a historic home located near McDaniels, Sampson County, North Carolina.
+The original house was built in about 1800, and was a one-room log dwelling sheathed in weatherboard.
 A second house on the property consists of a Greek Revival style main block attached to a large, early-19th-century, Federal style coastal cottage with engaged porch and rear shed rooms.
 The front of the main block featured a gable-front porch form supported by four pillars with vernacular Doric order capitals.
-Also on the property is a contributing brick potato house and a family cemetery.
+Also on the property was a contributing brick potato house and a family cemetery.
 The house has been demolished.

 It was added to the National Register of Historic Places in 1986.